aiscorp/aiscorp/README.md

 In this project, it is planned to work out React Hooks, get experience of interaction between the server, device, and React application.
 - Hardware made on NodeMcu with LUA program code.
 Programming on this device is partly similar to Node.Js.
 - The API server runs on the Node.js with Express and MongoDb.
 All applications run on the Raspberry Pi.
 - Frontend made on React.js with TypeScript, Hooks, Redux and React Router.
 Google OAuth is used for server authentication.
 GraphQL is used in About page with connection to GitHub stats.
+***GraphQL part (info pages doesn't work om Git Hub Pages, please download and use your secrets to work with GitHub GraphQL stats)***

 Repo: https://github.com/aiscorp/water-meter-iot
 Site: https://aiscorp.github.io/water-meter-iot